jamesoh3928/HaskGit/docs/Proposal.md

     sha1Hash = SHA1.hash SomeByteString
     ```

+    The current plan for getting hash value for each object type:

+    - Blob: Just run hash function on the content
+    - Tree: Concatenate hash value of blobs and subtrees and hash the concatenated value
+    - Commit: Concatenate hash value of tree of root directory, parent commit, author, commiter, and commit message.
+Return the hash value of concatenated value.

 3. Git cat file

   We would need to implement a function that gets the content of git objects.